cenwu/pqrBayes/README.md

     install.packages("devtools")
     devtools::install_github("cenwu/pqrBayes")

-  - Released versions of emBayes are available on CRAN [(link)](https://cran.r-project.org/package=pqrBayes), and can be installed within R via
+  - Released versions of pqrBayes are available on CRAN [(link)](https://cran.r-project.org/package=pqrBayes), and can be installed within R via